adulamaciej/Driver-and-Fleet-Management-Application/README.md

 # Driver and Fleet Management System

-A robust Spring Boot application for managing drivers and vehicles in a fleet management system.
+A Spring Boot application for managing drivers and vehicles in a fleet management system.
 This RESTful API provides comprehensive functionality for driver and vehicle management, including assignment, status tracking, and search capabilities.

 ## Features